tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 # Structure of the AST

 Before we can write a parser to convert our tokens into a syntax tree, we need to *define* the shape of that syntax tree.
-This is the part where we explicitly define different structures representing everything in our language.
 We're going to be describing the exact subset of Haskell that we implement, by creating various data types for each construct in the language.

 For example, we're going to have a data type for *expressions*.
 One of the variants will be a binary expression, for things like `1 + 2`, or `4 * 33`.
-Another variant might be function application, for things like `f 1 2 x`.
-There will, of course, be many other variants.
+Another variant might be function application, for things like `f 1 2 x`. etc.

 ## A Rough Idea

-Our subset of Haskell is cleaved into two very distinct parts:
+Our subset of Haskell is *almost* cleaved into two distinct parts:

 1. The part of the language dealing with defining types
 2. The part of the language dealing with defining values

-These 2 parts interact through *declarations*, which allow us to declare that a given value has a certain type.
+These 2 parts interact through *annotations*, which allow us to declare that a given value has a certain type.

 For example, if you have: